Previous Lesson

 Webinar Dates

-Live instruction for 2023 has concluded.
-You are welcome to complete this course on a self-paced schedule and join our next live session in Fall 2024.
-All webinars are recorded and posted here in your online classroom to watch anytime.
+Live instruction for 2025 has concluded.
+You are welcome to complete this course on a self-paced schedule and join our next live session in 2026.
+All webinars from 2025 have been recorded and are posted in your online classroom to watch anytime.
 Once enrolled in this course, you will retain access to all materials indefinitely and may return to participate in future live offerings of the course as well.
-Please join us!
+We hope you enjoy this course and join us next year!

 Weekly Topics